GianpaoloBranca/SoftwareEng2/scratches/CID/CID.md

 * At line 213 "!=" is used instead of **!LEFT_PART.equals(RIGHT_PART)**.

 ###Output format
-* At line 192 there's no message for a generic Exception.
+* Everything ok

 ###Computation, Comparisons and Assignments
 * At line 191 the catch clause catches a general Exception instead of an InvalidJobException.

 ###Exceptions
 * Catch block at line 172 should log the exception.
-* Line 192?
+* Catch block at line 192 contains no message for a generic Exception.
 * Catch block at line 254 should log the exception.

 ###Flow of Control